Reading curriculum statement

-To support all of the reading in school and to ensure pupils become fluent efficient readers, the school have created its own set of reading strategies.
-Take a look at the document to help support your child with reading at home – the link to the document is at the top of this page.
+To support all of the reading in school and to ensure pupils become fluent efficient readers, the links below offer support to all of our school community to support reading at home.
+Take a look at the documents below to help support your child with reading at home.

 Key Stage One Reading and Phonics Scheme